sharetribe/flex-docs/src/docs/references/events/index.md

 shortly after they occur.

 Flex does not retain event data forever.
-Flex maintains a history of all marketplace events for 90 days in production marketplaces and for 7 days in test and demo marketplaces.
+Flex maintains a history of all marketplace events for 90 days in live marketplaces and for 7 days in dev and test marketplaces.

 ## Event data